rtdean93/blt-stream/docroot/profiles/contrib/lightning/UPDATE.md

 to Beta 3, you will need to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+## 2.1.5 to 2.1.6
+This version of Lightning adds the ability to choose an image style, alt text, and other settings each time you embed an image in a WYSIWYG editor, rather that needing to rely on view modes.
+To enable this functionality:

+1. As always, visit ```update.php``` or run ```drush updatedb``` to perform database updates.
+1. Clear all caches.
+1. Under *Configuration > Content Authoring > Text formats and editors*, configure the **Rich Text** filter format.
+Under "Filter settings", open the tab labeled "Limit allowed HTML tags and correct faulty HTML".
+1. In the "Allowed HTML tags" text field, you should see a tag like `<drupal-entity data-*>`.
+Change it to `<drupal-entity data-* alt title>`.
+1. Save the filter format.
+1. Under *Configuration > Content Authoring > Text editor embed buttons*,  edit the "Media browser" embed button.
+1. Under "Allowed Entity Embed Display plugins", ensure that the "Media Image" checkbox is checked.
+1. Save the embed button.
+1. If you would like to allow authors to choose how embedded media should be displayed, go to *Configuration > System > Lightning > Media*, ensure that the box labeled "Allow users to choose how to display embedded media" is checked, then submit the form.
+If the box is not checked, Lightning will automatically choose a preferred display method (the recommended, default behavior).

+## 2.1.4 to 2.1.5
+There are no manual update steps for this version.

+## 2.1.3 to 2.1.4
+There are no manual update steps for this version.

+**Note:**
+There is a known issue with Metatag version 8.x-1.1 where you might need to clear your site's cache after updating.
+See [Metatag 8.x-1.1 Release notes][metatag8.x-1.1] and this [related issue][2882954].

+As per our Dependency Constraint Policy, Lightning doesn't pin to a specific version of Metatag, so depending on your your setup, Metatag is likely to be updated when you update to Lightning 2.1.4.
+For Composer users, we recommend pinning to Metatag version 1.0.0.
+Alternatively, you can be prepared to clear your site's cache immediately after running `update.php`.

+[metatag8.x-1.1]: https://www.drupal.org/project/metatag/releases/8.x-1.1 "Metatag 8.x-1.1 Release notes"
+[2882954]: https://www.drupal.org/node/2882954 "Error when updating to 8.x-1.1"

 ## 2.1.2 to 2.1.3
 There are no manual update steps for this version.